 The new European Commission has an ambitious mandate under Political Guidelines set by returning Commission President Ursula von der Leyen.
-The key focus of the 2024-2029 Commission will be boosting the EU's competitiveness, with the launch of a Competitiveness Compass in January 2025 as its first major initiative.
-One theme of boosting competitiveness will be looking for ways to streamline and simplify the EU aquis to address reporting and administrative burdens, starting with an Omnibus Regulation to reduce ESG reporting requirements.
-The Commission will be setting its work programme in February.
+The key focus of the 2024-2029 Commission will be boosting the EU's competitiveness, with the launch of a Competitiveness Compass early in the year as its first major initiative.
+The Commission has also proposed a number of so-called 'Omnibus simplification packages', some of which are relevant for financial services.
+These packages have the aim of reducing regulatory requirements and reducing administrative burdens on affected firms.